kanait/mimesh/README.md

 # MIMesh

 **MIMesh** (Multi-resolution Interpolation Mesh) is a software tool for performing 3D morphing between two semi-regular meshes.
-It implements the method proposed in our Pacific Graphics 2001 paper:
+It demonstrates the method proposed in our Pacific Graphics 2001 paper:

 - Takashi Michikawa, Takashi Kanai, Masahiro Fujita, Hiroaki Chiyokura:
   *"Multiresolution Interpolation Meshes"*,
   Proceedings of the 9th Pacific Graphics International Conference (Pacific Graphics 2001), pp. 60–69, October 2001.

+Note that this software is for demonstration purposes only and does not include an implementation of the method.

 The software was originally developed in 2001 by [Takashi Michikawa](https://github.com/tmichi) and [Masahiro Fujita](https://github.com/syoyo), and was updated in 2025 to support building and running on Windows (Visual Studio), macOS, and Linux (Ubuntu).